macrocosm-os/folding/README.md

 bash install.sh
 pip install -e .
 ```
+This will also create a virtual environment in which the repo can be run inside of.

 The above commands will install the necessary requirements, as well as download GROMACS and add it to your `.bashrc`.
 To ensure that installation is complete, running `gmx` in the terminal should print
 ```